danskernesdigitalebibliotek/ddb-material-list/README.md

 #### Behavior ####

 Most tests are done as behavior test using Behat.
-The features are in `tests/features` while the context classes reside in `tests/contexts`.
+The features are in `tests/features` while the context classes reside in `tests/contexts`, and the tests can be run with `./vendor/bin/behat`.

 The context doesn't interact with the application over HTTP, rather the application is booted inside the test for each scenario.
 This is